Construction of a steel building or metal structure is similar to construction of most other buildings and starts with a strong foundation.

 - Water: 5.5 gallons (21 liters)

-Mix these ingredients in a rotating drum-cylinder or a ready-mix truck to insure the concrete is thoroughly blended.
+Mix these ingredients in a rotating drum-cylinder or a ready-mix truck to ensure the concrete is thoroughly blended.

 Pouring the Foundation